Nancyliangqh/Sure-we-can/README.md

    * Use code `yf.pdr_override()` and
    * For example, use `web.get_data_yahoo('MS', start = '2016-11-20', end = '2018-11-20')`

    to get the stock data for MS from 2016-11-20 to 2018-11-20, or any other time period wanted.

+   The file `get dataset.csv` includes our code of getting data from Yahoo Finance through the procedues mentioned above.

-  (We got our data from Yahoo Finance.
-However, the portal might not be stable over the time.
+  (However, the portal might not be stable over the time.
 In order to keep our data consistent throughout the usage, we saved the data into a csv called 'Data.csv' for all later usage.

-3. Go to the Trading Strategies.ipynb and run all the cells to get yields from three strategies.
+4. Go to the Trading Strategies.ipynb and run all the cells to get yields from three strategies.

 ---